 “How about you don’t fucking use black magic on me or anyone I know, instead?”
 He snarked.

-Yasmin breathed once I uttered the release and hummed under her breath.
+Yasmin breathed once I uttered the release and hummed under her breath, I suppose adjusting to the sound of her voice again.
 “Yes.
 Hm.
 That was . . .
 Startling.
 Well.
 As I said, your . . .
 Pest has become a target.”

 “What else is new,” Scott grumbled.

 I raised an eyebrow.
 “Is that all you came here to say?
-To tell him he’s being targeted?”
+To tell him he’s being targeted?
+He knows that.”

 “Him, and by extension everyone he knows and cares for,” she went on.
 Then her eyes fixed on me.
 “And you.
 I see now you’re the one Tony was speaking of.
 This is a dangerous gift that you have.
 I urge you to use it sparingly.”

 “What?”
 Scott interjected.
 “Hey, Fry doesn’t have anything to do with this,” he insisted.
 He placed himself between Yasmin and I, a gesture that wasn’t lost on either of us judging by our mutual eye-rollage.

 “She can command the dead, you moron.”
 Yasmin told him like it was so obvious, which it should have been, at this point.
 “You lived through the Great War, as did I. You know very well what this could mean.
 When I spoke to Tony last, he would not stop talking about the necromancers hiding here.
 He is convinced that this family is an enemy to all vampires.”
 She looked pointedly at me.

 Ah.
 So the one crony had gotten back to his boss, and talked.